 - Morning Sickness Tea, Ginger Ale, Sea Bands, and Preggie Pops are all products known to help with morning sickness

 - Studies have shown that probiotics can really help, especially with extreme morning sickness (known as hyperemesis gravidarum).
-Eating yogurt daily (if you can stomach it) is a great source, or probiotics can be taken in supplement form.
+Eating yogurt daily (if you can stomach it) is a great source; of probitics; or you can always take probiotics in supplement form.

 Another contributing factor is that many women naturally drink a lot more water while pregnant.
 I mentioned above that your hydration needs and feeling of thirst in general will increase during this time.